The Shot (Ole Miss–Valparaiso): The calls

-Veteran broadcaster Ted Robinson had the game-winning call on CBS:

-Valparaiso announcer Todd Ickow was courtside for the radio broadcast, almost directly behind Drew on press row as he made the call:

-Legacy
+Box score

+Aftermath

+With the win against Ole Miss, Valparaiso started to make a Cinderella run in the tournament.
+The Crusaders later defeated #12-seeded Florida State in the second round, 83–77 in overtime.
+Their run came to an end in the Sweet Sixteen when the Crusaders lost to #8 seed Rhode Island, 68–74.

 In 2003, ESPN Classic ranked Valparaiso's 1998 run as #3 on its "Classic Cinderellas" list, with "The Shot" as a large part of the reason why it ranked as high as it did.

-In 2007, "The Shot" was named the fifth most memorable moment in CBS's coverage of the NCAA tournament by sports analyst Gary Parrish.

 Parody

 "The Shot" was parodied during the 2013 NCAA Tournament with an Axe Apollo Body Spray commercial by placing a fictitious Astronaut on the Valparaiso sideline that garnered more attention than Drew's shot.